james2doyle/ohdoylerules.com/content/snippets/apax-in-htdocs.md

-/*
+---
-Title: Apax apache theme in htdocs
+Title: "Apax apache theme in htdocs"
-Description: Apax apache theme in htdocs
+Description: "Apax apache theme in htdocs"
-Date: 2013-07-02
+Date: "2013-07-02"
-Category: Snippets,Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: Apax, apache, theme, htdocs
+Keywords: ["Apax", "apache", "theme", "htdocs"]
-*/
+---

 I was tired of looking at the ugly default no-style of the htdocs file listing.
 I had seen [Apaxy theme](http://adamwhitcroft.com/apaxy/ "Apaxy Homepage") before and thought it was really nice.
 But I couldn't figure out how to get it to work with the default htdocs MAMP folder.
 I tried again tonight, and I got it working without much hassle.